Coding Task 2 - Linked Lists

 • validatePath - Write a method named validatePath that:

-• takes in a LinkedListNode of Vector2D objects and returns void.
+• Takes a LinkedListNode of Vector2D objects and returns void

-• This method should fail a JUnit assert if the path from the parameter is invalid.
+• This method fails a JUnit assert if the path from the parameter is invalid

 Testing Requirements

-Add test methods to the tests.TestTask2 class, using the @Test annotation, that tests the following methods from the specification:
+Add test methods to the tests.TestTask2 class, using the @Test annotation, that tests the following method from the specification:

 Programming Requirements